snowmanonmars/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # The variables in tidydata.txt
 ### By default of the requirements which explicitly command to use the argument row.name=FALSE in write.table(), the variable names are in the first row of the file tidydata.txt. tidydata2.txt contains the variable names in the column heads.
-1. subjectid: identifies the performer of the experiments (the one who walks, upstairs, down, sit, lay and stands)
-2. activityname: the activity done,
+1. activityname: the activity done,
   1:WALKING
   2:WALKING_UPSTAIRS
   3:WALKING_DOWNSTAIRS
   4:SITTING
   5:STANDING
   6:LAYING
+2. subjectid: identifies the performer of the experiments (the one who walks, upstairs, down, sit, lay and stands)
-3. All the other variables are the mean of each variable measurements (which itself was also a mean) stratified by the subject and activity.
+3. All the other variables are the mean of each variable measurements (which itself was also a mean) stratified by the activity type and the subject who performed it.
 For further information, read the features_info.txt in the ./UCI HAR Dataset directory, which the run_analysis will automatically produce.
 4. List of variables in tidydata.txt.
 They are transformed to be 'readable' as much as possible.

 [1] "activityname"
 [2] "subjectid"
 [3] "TimeBodyAccelerometer.MeanXDirection"